MoserMichael/dockerdashphp/README.md

 It displays the running containers and existing images in a table, allows to inspect entries and view container logs & errors.
 You can also attach and run a shell inside a running container, the shell will run in the browser window!.

+_Warning: currently the tool runs in http raw, no TLS_

+### Running it in a docker

+- Download the following bash script [run-in-docker.sh](https://raw.githubusercontent.com/MoserMichael/phpexercise/main/run-in-docker.sh)
+- ```chmod +x ./run-in-docker.sh```
+- ```./run ./run-in-docker.sh -r``` - start the tool in the docker
+- On the same machine: use your browser and navigate to http://localhost:8000/images.php

+### Building & Running locally

 How to use this stuff, after cloning this repository:

 - make sure that php-7.4 and composer are installed